-If you’re a Complex Learner (children with multiple learning differences), summer can actually be challenging.
+If you’re a Complex Learner (a child with with multiple learning differences), summer can actually be challenging.
 Complex Learners often struggle with sensory issues.
 That means that summer norms like heat from the sun, the feeling of a wet bathing suit, and the noise of a family BBQ can easily add up to sensory overload and cause behavior meltdowns!
 But with sensory friendly activities, Complex Learners and their families can enjoy some summer fun together!

 Here are 4 sensory friendly ideas to get you started!

 - Movie Night

 A trip to the movie theater is a classic go-to idea for a rainy summer day.
 But crowds, lines, the smells from concessions, and the increased volume of the film might be too much for some kids to handle.
 Instead, have an at-home movie night!
 Pick a favorite film, have each family member choose a special treat to have during the screening, build a pillow fort for a comfy venue to enjoy while viewing the film, and have fun!

 - Movement Fun